cyberark/cyberark-conjur-cli/README.md

 #### Defining the Conjur server endpoint

-A configuration file called, `.conjurrc` is used to hold details required to communicate to the Conjur server.
-You can provide these details needed to open a connection to the Conjur endpoint in a file called `.conjurrc` instead of passing them in (`url`, `account`, and `ca_bundle`)  during initialization of the Client.
+A configuration file called `.conjurrc` is used to hold details required to communicate to the Conjur server.
+You can provide these details needed to open a connection to the Conjur endpoint in this file instead of passing them in (`url`, `account`, and `ca_bundle`)
+during initialization of the Client.

 The `.conjurrc` file should be saved to your home directory and should contain `conjur_url`, `conjur_account`, and`cert_file`.